 Ultimate wood heaters and gas log fires are synonymous with Australian made quality, world-class manufacturing, experience, service, and value.
 When it comes to creating the perfect winter ambience for your home, shed or alfresco area, Ultimate wood heaters have you covered.

-Proudly Australian-made from the country’s largest wood heater manufacturer, these heaters come in a variety of sizes, styles and colours.
-So whether you’re looking for something to warm up your family room or a unit to circulate warmth around the house, there’s a wood heater for sale at Ultimate Wood Heaters that fits your needs.
+Proudly Australian-made from the country’s largest wood fire heater manufacturer, these heaters come in a variety of sizes, styles and colours.
+So whether you’re looking for something to warm up your family room or a unit to circulate warmth throughout the house, there’s a wood heater for sale at Ultimate Wood Heaters that fits your needs.

 Using a Wood Heater in Your Adelaide Home